Lissy93/awesome-privacy/README.md

 **[XBrowserSync](https://www.xbrowsersync.org)** | Secure, anonymous and free browser and bookmark syncing.
 Easy to setup, and no sign up is required, you can either use a [community-run sync server](https://www.xbrowsersync.org/#status), or host your own with their [docker image](https://hub.docker.com/r/xbrowsersync/api).
 Extensions are available for [Chrome](https://chrome.google.com/webstore/detail/xbrowsersync/lcbjdhceifofjlpecfpeimnnphbcjgnc), [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/xbs/) and on [Android](https://play.google.com/store/apps/details?id=com.xBrowserSync.android)
 **[Unmark](https://github.com/cdevroe/unmark)** | A web application which acts as a todo app for bookmarks.
 You can either self-host it, or use their [managed service](https://unmark.it) which has a free and paid-for tier
 **[Reminiscence](https://github.com/kanishka-linux/reminiscence)** | A self-hosted bookmark and archive manager.
 Reminiscence is more geared towards archiving useful web pages either for offline viewing or to preserve a copy.
 It is a web application, that can be installed with Docker on either a local or remote server, although it has a comprehensive and well-documented REST API, there is currently [no browser extension](https://github.com/kanishka-linux/reminiscence/wiki/Browser-Addons)
-**[Geekmarks](https://geekmarks.dmitryfrank.com)** | An API-driven, quick-to-use bookmark manager with powerful organisation features.
-Geekmarks is thoroughly documented, but a little more technical than other options, extension is currently only available for [Chromium-based](https://chrome.google.com/webstore/detail/geekmarks-client/nhiodffdihhkdlkfmpmmnanekkbbfkgk) browsers
 **[Shiori](https://github.com/go-shiori/shiori)** | Simple bookmark manager written in Go, intended to be a clone of [Pocket](https://getpocket.com), it has both a simple and clean web interface as well as a CLI.
 Shiori has easy import/ export, is portable and has webpage archiving features